The Garden of Earthly Delights: Dating and provenance

 Because the triptych was publicly displayed in the palace of the House of Nassau, it was visible to many, and Bosch's reputation and fame quickly spread across Europe.
 The work's popularity can be measured by the numerous surviving copies—in oil, engraving and tapestry—commissioned by wealthy patrons, as well as by the number of forgeries in circulation after his death.
 Most are of the central panel only and do not deviate from the original.
 These copies were usually painted on a much smaller scale, and they vary considerably in quality.
 Many were created a generation after Bosch, and some took the form of wall tapestries.

 The De Beatis description, only rediscovered by Steppe in the 1960s, cast new light on the commissioning of a work that was previously thought—since it has no central religious image—to be an atypical altarpiece.
 Many Netherlandish diptychs intended for private use are known, and even a few triptychs, but the Bosch panels are unusually large compared with these and contain no donor portraits.
-Possibly they were commissioned to celebrate a wedding, as large Italian paintings for private houses frequently were.
-Nevertheless, The Garden's bold depictions do not rule out a church commission, such was the contemporaneous fervor to warn against immorality.
+Possibly, they were commissioned to celebrate a wedding, as large Italian paintings for private houses frequently were.
+Nevertheless, The Garden's bold depictions do not rule out a church commission, such as the contemporaneous fervor to warn against immorality.
 In 1566, the triptych served as the model for a tapestry that hangs at El Escorial monastery near Madrid.

 Upon the death of Henry III, the painting passed into the hands of his nephew William the Silent, the founder of the House of Orange-Nassau and leader of the Dutch Revolt against Spain.
 In 1568, however, the Duke of Alba confiscated the picture and brought it to Spain, where it became the property of one Don Fernando, the Duke's illegitimate son and heir and the Spanish commander in the Netherlands.
 Philip II acquired the painting at auction in 1591; two years later he presented it to El Escorial.
 A contemporaneous description of the transfer records the gift on 8 July 1593 of a "painting in oils, with two wings depicting the variety of the world, illustrated with grotesqueries by Hieronymus Bosch, known as 'Del Madroño'".

 After an unbroken 342 years at El Escorial, the work moved to the Museo del Prado in 1939, along with other works by Bosch.
 The triptych was not particularly well-preserved; the paint of the middle panel especially had flaked off around joints in the wood.
 However, recent restoration works have managed to recover and maintain it in a very good state of quality and preservation.
-The painting is normally on display in a room with other works by Bosch.
+The painting usually is on display in a room with other works by Bosch.